MurkyConspiracy/RPSComplex-Backend/README.md

 # RPSComplex-Backend
 Rock Paper Scissors broken into a multi server application to show use of Docker and code collaboration.
-Utilizing socket programming to take requests from the frontend, parse data, and store it on a database.
+Utilizing socket programming to take requests from the frontend, parse data and store it on a database.

 ## Packet Structure and Layout
 Incoming Packet Structure